Delido/signalrgb-plugins/README.md

 ### ASUS GPUs (Ampere / Lovelace) — ⚠️ SMBUS

 - **RGB control of the GPU backplate / shroud** for ASUS RTX 30 / 40 series cards via SMBUS.
+- **Only built and tested for a single graphics card in Horizontal Mounting Orientation.** Other models and Vertical mount are present in the plugin but untested — use at your own risk.
 - See the SMBUS warning above.

 ## Installation